carljohanrehn/quantlib-docker/ubuntu/development/README.md

 Make sure the Docker files points to QuantLib-1.17 and QuantLib-SWIG-1.17 and build images using build.sh.

+If you want to use your own tags, make sure to update the Docker files (replace my "name" with your own tag).

 If you use other releases, update version numbers accordingly.